calcode/calcode.github.io/_posts/2012-01-03-local-seo-for-stores.md

 title: Local SEO for Stores
 permalink: local-seo-for-stores/
 ---

-(This post was originally published in December 2011 as part of an SEO Advent Calendar series.
-It has since been updated and reposted here for greater reach.
-To view the original post, visit the [LBi blog](http://blog.bigmouthmedia.com/2011/12/06/no-6-%E2%80%93-seo-advent-calendar/).
+*(This post originally appeared in December 2011 as part of an SEO Advent Calendar series.
+It's been updated and reposted here for greater reach - the original is on the [LBi blog](http://blog.bigmouthmedia.com/2011/12/06/no-6-%E2%80%93-seo-advent-calendar/).)*

-‘Location, Location, Location’ was once a popular show on Channel 4, and now it’s the perfect description for the importance of local SEO for physical store locations.
+"Location, Location, Location" was once a popular Channel 4 show - and it's also the perfect summary of why local SEO matters so much for physical store locations.

-Local stores often struggle with low online visibility, which can be overlooked by digital marketing managers.
-This is especially important for online/offline hybrid retailers who operate brick-and-mortar stores.
-Retail stores typically offer a smaller range of products compared to their online counterparts, which means the web serves as a "best of breed" solution for the retailer’s entire portfolio.
+Local stores often have poor online visibility, something digital marketing managers can easily overlook.
+This matters especially for online/offline hybrid retailers running brick-and-mortar stores alongside a website: physical stores typically stock a smaller range than the website, so the site becomes the "best of breed" view of the retailer's full portfolio.

-When approaching local SEO for stores, it’s crucial to think about the location first, followed by the services or products that the location offers.
-Loyal customers may visit your store if they have time-sensitive needs or simply prefer shopping in person.
-However, if information about your store is not available online, customers may struggle to find it, show up when it's closed, or even go elsewhere.
+When approaching local SEO for stores, think location first, then the services or products on offer there.
+Loyal customers may head to a physical store for time-sensitive needs, or simply because they prefer shopping in person - but if that store's information isn't online, they may not find it, may show up when it's closed, or may just go elsewhere.

-## On site promotion
+## On-site promotion

-Shopping last-minute is a common occurrence, especially during the Christmas season.
-People often search for details about local stores online in several situations:
+Last-minute shopping is common, especially around Christmas.
+People search for local store details online in situations like:

-- The standard delivery window for mail order has expired
+- The standard mail-order delivery window has passed
-- They discover that only expensive ‘next day delivery’ options are available.
+- Only expensive next-day delivery remains
-- Risk of weather related delivery delays.
+- There's a risk of weather-related delivery delays

-Identifying the customer journey from online to offline is essential for generating revenue.
-Ensure that your store locations and how to find them are easily visible on your site.
+Mapping the customer journey from online to offline matters for revenue.
+Make sure store locations, and how to find them, are easy to spot on your site:

 - Promote from the homepage
-- Provide within your standard navigation, be it a footer or sub-navigation
+- Include them in standard navigation - footer or sub-navigation

 ## Individual store pages

-Each store should have its own dedicated page with up-to-date information.
-This allows for quick updates as changes occur.
+Every store deserves its own dedicated, up-to-date page, so changes can be made quickly:

+- Keep each store page accurate and current
-- Make sure all individual store pages provide accurate, current information If stores are independently operated or franchised with separate social profiles, consider integrating their social feeds or real-time updates
+- If stores are independently operated or franchised with their own social profiles, consider integrating their social feeds or real-time updates
-- Customer reviews specific to each location are common online—consider including them.
+- Location-specific customer reviews are common online - worth including
-- Use easy-to-remember URLs for individual store pages
+- Use memorable, easy URLs for individual store pages
-- To take it further, promote each store's landing page from within the store itself.
-This can help create customer loyalty that many online retailers can’t match
+- Go further by promoting each store's landing page *in-store* - a form of loyalty most online-only retailers can't match

-## 3rd party location platforms
+## Third-party location platforms

-Offsite promotion is also crucial.
-Location-based platforms like Google+ Local, Here Places (Nokia), Bing Places, and Yelp can significantly increase traffic to your location pages.
+Off-site promotion matters just as much.
+Location platforms like Google+ Local, Here Places (Nokia), Bing Places, and Yelp can meaningfully boost traffic to your location pages:

-- Stay organised and maintain a list of all your locations
+- Keep an organised list of all your locations
-- Claim existing listings on third-party platforms and close or amend outdated entries
+- Claim existing listings and close or correct outdated ones
-- Continuously build new listings and update information as needed
+- Keep building new listings and updating information as things change
-- Use link tracking to measure the impact and prove that it works
+- Use link tracking to measure impact and prove it's working
-- Maintaining accurate profiles and information on third-party websites ensures customers won’t end up at stores that have moved or no longer exist.
-These third-party profiles should be closely integrated with the store pages on your website
+- Keep third-party profiles closely aligned with your own store pages, so customers never turn up at a store that's moved or closed

 ## In summary

-Get ready for Christmas by updating your store pages to accurately reflect their offerings.
-Promote these pages on your site to make them a viable option for customers.
-Finally, ensure all your third-party profiles are up-to-date.
-Not every suggestion in this post may apply, but implementing even a few of these ideas can lead to great results!
+Get store pages Christmas-ready by making sure they accurately reflect what's on offer, promote them properly on your own site, and keep third-party profiles current.
+Not every suggestion here will apply to every retailer, but even a handful can move the needle.

 Merry Christmas!